-Uwe Loellmann fires his Anagama-kiln for 7 days up to 1300°C. Twenty-five cubic metres of pine wood are burned.
-His vessels tell us something about our life and the powers of nature.
+Uwe Loellmann fires his Anagama-kiln for 7 days up to 1300’C. His vessels tell us something about our life and the powers of nature.
 In the present age, with its love of short-lived effects, it really requires courage to root one’s work in the ancient tradition of a craft whose basic material seems to be made for eternity.
 The extraordinarily expressive and symbolic qualities of clay are most strikingly evoked in his work.
-As an artist Loellmann’s task is to create his personal pieces…pieces which cannot be made by anyone else.
+The integrity and strength in his ceramics are the result of a long sensitive work process during the past thirty years.

 As part of #VirtualCAL we are giving you exclusive access to every issue of Ceramic Review ever made, including the ones that feature our CAL exhibitors.

 You can access our digital archive, search for their names (or anything else!) until Friday 27 March.